 Val grew up in the suburbs of the Greater Toronto Area.
 She is grateful for the adults in her life who brought her outside as a tween and young adult.
 She remembers the magic that the outdoors had to help her become a more confident, calmer, and fuller version of herself in those key formative years.
 The first chance she got to work in outdoor education was as in 2012 undergrad co-op student at the Scarborough Outdoor Education School (Kearney, ON) run by the Toronto District School Board.
 She knew she had found something special and after a couple of detours she was able to return to outdoor education.

 After completing her M.Sc. at Queen’s researching changes in plant cover in Canada’s arctic, she enrolled in the OEE program at Queen’s.
 Since graduating in 2020, she has been working as an outdoor educator at Foley Mountain Conservation Area (Rideau Valley Conservation Authority) and supply teaching in both traditional schools and outdoor education spaces across eastern and southern Ontario.
 In Spring 2023, she completed Outward Bound’s Training Academy.
 In addition to the technical skills, this program was the encouraging nudge Val needed to start her own business in outdoor education.
-As a mixed race person and a member of the LGBTQ+ community, she wants to use her work and role in COEO as a way to make outdoor education more accessible to new comers to Canada as well as those who may not feel welcomed in traditional outdoor education spaces.
-After co-chairing the 2023 fall COEO conference “Opening Doors to the Outdoors” she is excited join the board and continue the work of making space for everyone in outdoor education.
+As a mixed race person and a member of the LGBTQ+ community, she wants to use her work and role in COEO as a way to make outdoor education more accessible to newcomers to Canada as well as those who may not feel welcomed in traditional outdoor education spaces.
+Val joined the board last year after co-chairing the 2023 fall COEO conference “Opening Doors to the Outdoors”.
+As a board member, she co-chaired the 2024 Make Peace With Winter “Weaving Warmth” conference and several other board initiatives.
+She is honoured to be re-elected to this year’s board.

 Director-at-Large, Angel Suarez Esquivel (he/his/him)